Fluid Forge

 PackageVersionPyPIImport pathWhat you reach for it for

-data-product-forge0.8.3pypi.org/project/data-product-forgeimport fluid_buildThe CLI itself — fluid command, all built-in providers, the fluid generate/validate/apply/publish lifecycle
+data-product-forge0.10.0pypi.org/project/data-product-forgeimport fluid_buildThe CLI itself — fluid command, all built-in providers, the fluid generate/validate/apply/publish lifecycle, and the fluid forge copilot.
+0.10.0 adds plugin governance (FLUID_PLUGINS_ALLOWLIST / FLUID_PLUGINS_BLOCKLIST) and the fluid plugins / fluid exporters surfaces

-data-product-forge-custom-scaffold0.1.0pypi.org/project/data-product-forge-custom-scaffoldfrom data_product_forge_custom_scaffold import …Reference Jinja+YAML bundle engine.
+data-product-forge-custom-scaffold0.4.0pypi.org/project/data-product-forge-custom-scaffoldfrom data_product_forge_custom_scaffold import …Reference Jinja+YAML bundle engine.
 Use this when your plugin distributes templates via a git bundle (most common pattern).
+0.4.0 adds copier-parity reproducibility: a fluid-scaffold.lock lockfile, --pin (byte-reproducible re-render at the locked commit), and --update [--target REF] (3-way re-render onto your working tree).
+White-label spec dialects (ScaffoldDialect) shipped in 0.1.1.

 Who installs what